These no bake chocolate coconut pumpkin bars are a paleo treat made with pumpkin, dates, cocoa and coconut. Delicious and guilt-free!

 Yesterday, around 4:45pm, single lady-dom for the next 6 months (on weekdays) commenced.

 And while Ginger (who has been staring longingly out the window for the past hour as I type this) and I will definitely miss Ulysses during the week, I can’t say there aren’t some things that excite me about this sudden long-distance relationship.

 1. Toilets will remain in the state that I left them in.
 As in, seat down and no “splattering”.

 2. Sink drain food particles will be emptied before they turn into gross slimy who knows what.

 3. A comfy, brand new down comforter in a bed all to myself (I’m not a snuggler while sleeping, there’s a line down the middle of the bed that distinctly separates the two sides.
 Cross it and be prepared to be pushed/kicked/elbowed back.)

 4. The potential of only 1 grocery store trip a week now that banana, egg and milk consumption should fall to normal levels.

-5. Treats like this lasting an entire week.
+5. Treats like these no-bake pumpkin coconut bars lasting an entire week.

 It’s not that I don’t like sharing (although, really…who does?) the stuff I make with Ulysses, it’s more that I know he couldn’t care less that these are a mix of a bunch of healthy (read: more expensive) ingredients, that they’re paleo or that they shouldn’t be scarfed down in 2 bites.